YanbinLin94/powergrid/docs/RL_Implementation.md

 - Use deterministic policy (no exploration noise).
 - Run multiple episodes in evaluation env.
 - Compute average and standard deviation of returns, count safety violations, log other metrics.
-- You may need to unnormalize or re-scale observations/actions if wrappers were used.
+- May need to unnormalize or re-scale observations/actions if wrappers were used.

 ---